Landscaping Services in Tarlac City, Tarlac

 Soil Conditions

-- Luisita area: Generally good agricultural soil from the hacienda’s sugar-growing legacy
+- Luisita area: generally good agricultural soil, a legacy of the hacienda’s sugar-growing history

-- Some areas: Lahar deposits from Mt.
-Pinatubo affecting drainage and fertility
+- Elsewhere: lahar deposits from Mt.
+Pinatubo in places, which changes both drainage and fertility

-- General character: Often acidic with low nutrient cycling — organic amendment recommended
+- General character: often acidic with low nutrient cycling, so organic amendment is usually part of the spec

-We assess soil conditions on every project and amend appropriately.
-Don’t assume uniform conditions across properties.
+We assess soil on every project and amend to what we find.
+Do not assume uniform conditions across a property, let alone across the city.

 Wind and Exposure